behnazkhoshnood/Nonogram-puzzle/README.md

 ## **Deployment**

-Following steps has been taken to deploy Nanogram puzzle website on GitHub pages;
+The following steps have been taken to deploy the Nanogram puzzle website on GitHub pages;

 1. Go to GitHub and click on repository [behnazkhoshnood /